Mkoek213/TrafficSimulation/README.md

 - **Traffic Light Mode** (toggle with `m`):
   - `1-9, 0`: Select lane
   - Left-click on lane: Add/remove traffic light
+  - Scroll-click on traffic light: Select traffic light
+  - 'e' - Edit cycle stages, when the light is green (`green_stages`)
-  - Traffic lights are saved with states and cycle times
+  - Traffic lights are saved with `position` and editable `green_stages` (list of stage indices)
 - **Navigation**:
   - Right mouse + drag: Pan
   - `+/-`: Zoom in/out